Prevent Loneliness in Children

 4. Create Family Rituals and Traditions

-Develop family traditions that promote connection, such as a weekly game night, Sunday brunch, or seasonal activities.
+Develop family traditions that foster connection, such as weekly game nights, Sunday brunches, or seasonal activities.
 These shared rituals create lasting memories and a sense of unity.

 5. Practice Active Listening